Product Specifications for Modular Segmental Retaining Walls

 - Exterior dimensions shall be uniform and consistent.
 Maximum dimensional deviations on the height of any two units shall be 0.125 in.
 (3 mm).

 - Wall units shall provide a minimum of 110 lbs total weight per square foot of wall face area (555 kg/m2).
-Fill contained within the units may be considered 80% effective weight.
+Hollow cores to be filled with wall rock and compacted by using plate compactor on top of wall units (see section 3.4).
+Unit weight of wall rock in cores may be less than 100% depending on compaction levels.

 - Exterior face shall be textured.
 Color as specified by owner.